Gasconade, Missouri

-Gasconade is a city in Gasconade County, Missouri.
+Gasconade is a city in Gasconade County, Missouri, United States.
 The population is 172 as of the 2020 census.

 History

-Gasconade was the original county seat of Gasconade County, Missouri.
+Gasconade was the original county seat of Gasconade County.
 The city was platted in 1857.
 It is situated at the mouth of the Gasconade River, from which it takes its name.

 The Gasconade Bridge train disaster was a rail accident that took place in Gasconade on November 1, 1855, when the Gasconade bridge collapsed under the weight of the O'Sullivan locomotive.
 Thirty-one people were killed.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.20 sqmi, all land.